iamdevonbutler/mongorules/README.md

  * @param {Array} errors
  * @param {Boolean} localHandler - will be 'true' a local error handler has been called.
  */
-mongoproxy.addGlobalErrorHandler('api-development', (collectionName, action, errors, localHandler) => {
+mongorules.addGlobalErrorHandler('api-development', (collectionName, action, errors, localHandler) => {
    // log to database
    // throw '';
    // return 'something to be passed to promise reject callback'